 - Place oil-soaked rags in self-closing disposal cans and remove from the studio each day.
 An alternative is to place the oil-soaked rags in a pail of water.

 - Avoid mixing dry pigments whenever possible.
-If dry pigments are mixed, wear a NIOSH-approved toxic dust respirator.
+Wear a NIOSH-approved toxic dust respirator when mixing dry pigments.

 - When working with solvents: Use adequate ventilation, do not allow smoking, open flames, or other sources of ignition near solvents, and wear gloves to avoid skin contact.
 (Baby oil is a great substitute for cleaning ink off hands).